 During medical school, Dr. Abou-Al-Shaar spent several years in the neurogenetics lab studying the genetics and novel therapeutic treatments for Parkinson’s disease patients.
 After graduating from medical school, Dr. Abou-Al-Shaar completed 10 months of post-doctoral research fellowship in the Department of Neurosurgery at the University of Utah and a year of neurosurgery internship at Hofstra Northwell School of Medicine in New York.

 Dr. Abou-Al-Shaar is actively involved in teaching medical students interested in neuroscience and neurosurgery.
-His hobbies outside of neurosurgery include soccer, tennis, and traveling
+He was recently selected by the Congress of Neurological Surgeons to serve as the Neurosurgery Publications resident fellow and was also selected as a member of the Council of State Neurosurgical Societies.
+His hobbies outside of neurosurgery include soccer, tennis, and traveling.

 Dr. Abou-Al-Shaar’s publications can be reviewed through the National Library of Medicine’s publication database.

 Professional Organization Membership